Take a glimpse at the great facilities and the people who make up the Utah cross country and track & field program.

 Colwell was an assistant coach at Portland (2013-16), head coach at St. Martin's (2012-13) and head coach at Great Falls (2011-12).
 While working towards his master's degree, Colwell was a two-year volunteer assistant at Duke University.
 He was also an assistant coach at Cal Poly Pomona (2007-08) and Eastern Oregon University (2004-06), where he earned his bachelor's degree.

-Back-to-back appearances at the NCAA Championships.
+Back-to-back appearances at the NCAA Championships in 2015 and 2016.
 Utah qualified as a team for the first time in 2015 and returned to record their all-time best finish of 20th in 2016.
-The Utes have also placed fifth at past two Pac-12 Championships.
-Utah finished third at NCAA Regionals in 2015 and came in fourth in 2016.

-Five individual NCAA qualifiers in the last nine seasons, all of them finishing in the top 90 at the NCAA Championships.
+Six individual NCAA qualifiers in the last 10 seasons, all of them finishing in the top 90 at the NCAA Championships.

-Amanda Mergaert placed 14th at the 2012 NCAA Championships—the highest finish ever by a Ute—to earn All-America honors.
+Grayson Murphy placed eighth at the 2017 NCAA Championships-the highest finish ever by a Ute-to earn All-America honors.

 Utah's first ever All-Pac-12 Conference honoree in any sport was Amanda Mergaert, who earned second-team honors in 2012.

-41 athletes have posted 86 NCAA Outdoor preliminary qualifying marks and 10 athletes have advanced to the NCAA Outdoor Championships under Kyle Kepler.
-Utah's NCAA Regional Championships attendees increased from five in 2006 to as many as 10 in 2013.
-The Utes have also sent three athletes to the NCAA Indoor Championships under Kepler.
+Under Kyle Kepler, 44 athletes have posted 91 NCAA Outdoor preliminary qualifying marks and 10 athletes have advanced to the NCAA Outdoor Championships.
+Utah’s NCAA Regional Championships attendees increased from five in 2006 to as many as 10 in 2013.
+The Utes have also send three athletes to the NCAA Indoor Championships during that time.

 Amanda Mergaert (2011-13, 1,500) and Chelsea Shapard (2007-09, 400 hurdles) were both three-time NCAA attendees.
 Mergaert finished third in the 1,500 at NCAAs as a senior in 2013.
 She was the 2011 USTFCCCA Mountain Region Women's Track Athlete of the Year.

-In its first six years in the Pac-12 Conference, Utah had five podium finishes and 30 top-eight finishes at the outdoor championships.
+In its first seven years in the Pac-12, Utah had six podium finishes and 33 top-eight finishes at the outdoor championships.
+Grayson Murphy was the 2018 Pac-12 runnner-up in the steeplechase.

 Two Utes have won Mountain Pacific Sports Federation indoor track championships: Amanda Mergaert (Mile in 2012) and Rebekah Winterton (5000m in 2014).

-Since 2010, Utah has had eight U.S. Junior National qualifiers and one U.S. Olympic Trials qualifier.
-Of the eight qualifiers for U.S. Junior Nationals, six have medaled (finishing in the top six).
+Since 2010, Utah has had one U.S. Senior Nationals qualifier, one U.S. Olympic Trials qualifier, and eight U.S. Junior National qualifiers.
+Of the eight Utes who competed at U.S. Junior Nationals, six have medaled (finishing in the top six).

 Sarah Feeny was a bronze medalist at the 2015 Pan American Juniors and a silver medalist at the U.S. Juniors in the 1500 meters.
 In 2016, Chrissy Glasmann finished sixth in the javelin at U.S. Junior Championships.